 Project step-by-step (3)

-Next, close the shutoff valve on the cold water supply pipe that feeds the water heater.
-Then turn on the hot water at any faucet to release the pressure inside the heater’s tank.
+Close the shutoff valve on the cold water supply pipe that feeds the water heater.
+Then turn on the hot water at any faucet to release the pressure inside the heater's tank.
 Leave the faucet on until you finish your work.
 If you have an electric heater, turn off the power at the main panel.
 With a gas heater, turn the gas control dial to “off.”

 Drain the tank to flush out sediments that have settled to the bottom of the tank.
 Sediment buildup shortens the life of your water heater and adds to your energy bill by reducing its efficiency.
-Draining 2 or 3 gallons of water is usually enough to flush out sediments, but always let the water flow until you no longer see particles in the bucket.
-Open the drain valve slowly and let the water run until it’s clear and free of sediments.
+Draining two or three gallons of water is usually enough to flush out sediments, but always let the water flow until you no longer see particles in the bucket.
+Open the drain valve slowly and let the water run until it's clear and free of sediments.

 The water is hot!

-Gurgling or groaning noises
+Gurgling or Groaning Noises

 Set your water heater's dial to 120 degrees F. If the dial doesn't have numbers, check the water temperature with a cooking thermometer.
 Higher temperatures increase sediment buildup and the risk of scalding injuries.